eclipse-archived/ceylon-lang.org/documentation/1.3/reference/repository/maven.md

   flag of the command line tools, or
 - use a [module overrides](../overrides) file to resolve the problems individually by adjusting the module dependencies.

+## Building with Maven

+You can also [build your Ceylon modules using Maven](../../interoperability/maven), which is very useful when you mix Java and Ceylon modules in your project.